freeipa/freeipa-perftest/README.md

 Usage: ipaperftest [OPTIONS]

 Options:
   --test TEXT                     Test to execute.  [default: EnrollmentTest] --client-image TEXT             Image to use for clients.
   --server-image TEXT             Image to use for server.
   --amount INTEGER                Size of the test.  [default: 1] --replicas INTEGER RANGE        Number of replicas to create.  [default: 0;
-                                 0<=x<=2]
+                                  0<=x<=64]
   --threads INTEGER               Threads to run per client during
                                   AuthenticationTest.  [default: 10]
   --ad-threads INTEGER            Active Directory login threads to run per
                                   client during AuthenticationTest.  [default:
                                   0]
+  --disable-selinux               Disable the SSSD SELinux provider in all
-  --command TEXT                 Command to execute during APITest.
+                                  clients, enable forking in pamtest --command TEXT                  Command to execute during APITest.
   --results-format [json|human]   Format to use for results output  [default:
                                   json]
   --results-output-file TEXT      File to write results output to --custom-repo-url TEXT          URL from custom repo to be configured on the
                                   server hosts.
 Make sure N-V-R is higher than the packages available in the server image so that your packages are used.
   --provider [vagrant|idmci]      Provider to use during test execution
                                   [default: idmci]
   --private-key TEXT              Private key needed to access VMs in case the
                                   default is not enough.
   --sequential                    Run APITest commands sequentially from a
                                   single client.
-  --idmci-lifetime INTEGER       Lifetime in hours of IdM-CI hosts.  [default:
+  --idmci-lifetime INTEGER        Lifetime in hours of IdM-CI hosts.
-                                 8]
+                                  [default: 8]
+  --auth-spread INTEGER           Time range in minutes to spread auths in
+                                  AuthenticationTest  [default: 0]
+  --expected-result-type [time|time_unit|no_errors]
+                                  Type of expected result.  [default:
+                                  no_errors]
+  --expected-result INTEGER       Expected result of the test, in seconds.
   --help                          Show this message and exit.
 ```

 ## Capturing results